 Professor Kristen Grauman

-Kristen Grauman is a Professor in the Department of Computer Science at the University of Texas at Austin and a Research Scientist in Facebook AI Research (FAIR).
-Her research in computer vision and machine learning focuses on video, visual recognition, and action for perception or embodied AI.
+Kristen Grauman is a Professor in the Department of Computer Science at the University of Texas at Austin and a Research Director in Facebook AI Research (FAIR).
+Her research in computer vision and machine learning focuses on visual recognition, video, and embodied perception.
 Before joining UT-Austin in 2007, she received her Ph.D. at MIT.
-She is an IEEE Fellow, AAAI Fellow, Sloan Fellow, a Microsoft Research New Faculty Fellow, and a recipient of NSF CAREER and ONR Young Investigator awards, the PAMI Young Researcher Award in 2013, the 2013 Computers and Thought Award from the International Joint Conference on Artificial Intelligence (IJCAI), the Presidential Early Career Award for Scientists and Engineers (PECASE) in 2013.
-She was inducted into the UT Academy of Distinguished Teachers in 2017.
+She is an IEEE Fellow, AAAI Fellow, Sloan Fellow, and recipient of the 2013 Computers and Thought Award.
 She and her collaborators have been recognized with several Best Paper awards in computer vision, including a 2011 Marr Prize and a 2017 Helmholtz Prize (test of time award).
-She currently serves as an Associate Editor-in-Chief for the Transactions on Pattern Analysis and Machine Intelligence (PAMI) and as an Editorial Board member for the International Journal of Computer Vision (IJCV).
-She previously served as a Program Chair of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) 2015 and a Program Chair of Neural Information Processing Systems (NeurIPS) 2018 and will serve as a Program Chair of the IEEE International Conference on Computer Vision (ICCV) 2023.
+She served for six years as an Associate Editor-in-Chief for PAMI and served as a Program Chair of CVPR 2015 and NeurIPS 2018. http://www.cs.utexas.edu/~grauman/

 Professor Yousef Saad